An ovarian cyst is a fluid-filled sac that develops on an ovary. They're very common and do not usually cause any symptoms.

 - whether you have any symptoms

-- whether you have had the menopause (post-menopausal women have a slightly higher risk of ovarian cancer)
+- whether you're post-menopausal (due to the slightly higher risk of ovarian cancer)

-Large or persistent ovarian cysts, or cysts that are causing symptoms, will usually need to be surgically removed.
+Large cysts, those causing symptoms, and those that could be cancerous, may need to be surgically removed.

-There are two types of surgery used to remove ovarian cysts:
+There are 2 types of surgery used to remove ovarian cysts:

 These are usually carried out under general anaesthetic.

 Most cysts can be removed using laparoscopy.
-This is a type of keyhole surgery where small cuts are made in your tummy and gas is blown into the pelvis to allow the surgeon to access your ovaries.
+This is a type of keyhole surgery.
+Small cuts are made in your tummy and gas is blown into the pelvis to allow the surgeon to access your ovaries.

-A laparoscope (a small, tube-shaped microscope with a light on the end) is passed into your abdomen so the surgeon can see your internal organs.
+A laparoscopy is a procedure where a camera (a laparoscope) is inserted into the pelvis via a small cut near the belly button so the surgeon can see your internal organs.
 The surgeon then removes the cyst through the small cuts in your skin.